slackapi/bolt-js/docs/_future/custom_functions.md

 ```
 #### 4. Add function to app through workflow or manifest
 To actually call the defined function, `SampleFunctionDefinition`, don't forget to add your function to a workflow!
 When you're finished defining and implementing your functions, the next step is to add them to [Workflows](/bolt-js/future/workflows).
 Once added as a step in a Workflow, your Function will run when that Workflow is invoked by a [Trigger](/bolt-js/future/triggers).

----

-### Distributing a function {#distribute}

-A newly created Function will only be accessible to its creator until it is **distributed** to others.

-To distribute a Function so that another user (or many users) can build workflows that reference that function, you'll use the `distribute` command.
-At this time, Functions can be distributed to _everyone_ in a workspace, your app's _collaborators_, or _specific users_.

-In order to enable the `distribute` command, your app must have been [deployed](/bolt-js/future/deploy-your-app) _at least once before_ attempting to distribute your function to others.

-To learn more about distributing a function, you can visit the guide [here](https://api.slack.com/future/functions/custom#distribute).